5 Super Simple Habits that Will Transform Your Parenting (Plus a Free Printable)

 There are tons of books and blogs that teach us how to be a good parent, but it's really very simple.
 Being a good parent can start with changing a few habits.
 Don't believe me?
-Take the test.
 Try one of these simple habits every day throughout the next five days, and watch how it transforms your family and your home!
-I challenge you!

 When we smile at our children it's showing them love and acceptance.
 Our smile eases our children's worries.
 Our smile calms them.
 Our smile breaks down walls, causing them to open up to us.
 Our smile shows our children they are accepted and loved.